Unlock The Hidden Power Of AP Human Geo Maps – Reveal What You’re Missing!

 Choropleth Maps: The Shading Game

 Choropleth maps rely on color gradients or patterns to show data within predefined boundaries (like states or countries).
-Now, the key is choosing the right classification method—equal intervals, quartiles, or natural breaks—to avoid misleading interpretations.
+And the key is choosing the right classification method—equal intervals, quartiles, or natural breaks—to avoid misleading interpretations.
 A poorly designed choropleth can distort reality, making some regions appear more extreme than they are.

 Dot Density Maps: Dots Tell Stories